The Owl Tree: Plot

 After showing Joe his room, Granny Diamond tells him about an owl tree outside the house which grows in her neighbor Mr Rock's lawn.
 She tells him how one night she had once seen an owl perched on one of the branches of the tree and it had cheered her up that day because she had been sad about something.
 Thus to her it is the owl tree.
-She also told that half of it is mine because some branches of that tree fall in her garden.
+She says half of the tree belongs to her because some branches of that tree fall in her garden.

 One day, Granny Diamond informs Joe that Mr Rock is planning to cut down the tree.
-Granny Diamond was very sad due to this, Joe begins trying to find a way to save the tree with the help of Minna and the Ludd twins and thinks that it is time for him to meet the owl in the owl tree because he is worried about how Granny Diamond will be affected if it is cut down.
+Joe begins trying to find a way to save the tree with the help of Minna and the Ludd twins and thinks that it is time for him to meet the owl in the owl tree because he is worried about how Granny Diamond will be affected if it is cut down.
 One day, Joe realises the tree is trying to tell him something so he goes to Mr Rock's house but becomes frightened and returns.
 Getting curious one night, he climbs the tree by one of its branches which is close to his bedroom window but then slips and falls into Mr Rock's garden.
-Mr Rock takes Joe back, causing a long argument between him, Joe and Granny over the tree but cannot be persuaded to keep it.
+Mr Rock takes Joe back, causing a long argument between him, Joe and Granny over the tree but Mr Rock cannot be persuaded to keep it.

 Later, Joe goes by himself to Mr Rock's house and talks to him personally.
 While talking, Mr Rock notices that Joe resembles his grandson, Tom.
 Suddenly, it occurs to Mr Rock that Tom also used to talk about some owl in the tree.
 Mr Rock gets emotional but still doesn't change his mind about the tree.
 Joe, knowing his stubbornness, goes back home.
 On the bonfire night, Joe sees Granny and Mr Rock standing near the hedge talking.
 Granny happily comes and informs Joe that the tree will not be cut.
 The story ends with fireworks.